Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

 Click on this event for more information on the book.

+This program will be held in the East Lyme Senior Center.
 Program registration is required.
 Click here to register.

 A book discussion group meets the second Tuesday of each month at 7:00 pm.